Earned It: Accolades

 The song won the Grammy Award for Best R&B Performance at the 58th Annual Grammy Awards, while also being nominated for Best R&B Song, and Best Song Written for Visual Media.
 The song also received a nomination for Best Original Song at the 88th Academy Awards.

 Chart performance

 In the Weeknd's native Canada, "Earned It" peaked at number eight on the Canadian Hot 100.
 "Earned It" peaked at number three on the Billboard Hot 100, the second single from the Fifty Shades of Grey soundtrack to enter the top 10, after Ellie Goulding's "Love Me like You Do", which also peaked at number three.
 It became the Weeknd's second top-ten hit, after his collaboration with Ariana Grande on the number seven peaking hit, "Love Me Harder" and his highest-selling song on the chart at the time.
-The song has also been a commercial success overseas, reaching the top ten in 10 other countries, including the United Kingdom and New Zealand, while attaining a top twenty position in countries that include Australia, Germany, and Ireland.
+The song has also been a commercial success overseas, reaching the top ten in 10 other countries, including the United Kingdom, Sweden, Denmark, Switzerland, Spain, Norway and New Zealand, while attaining a top twenty position in countries that include Australia, Germany, and Ireland.

+In France, the song debuted at number 162 by the end of January 2015, becoming the Weeknd's second entry in the country after "Love Me Harder" with Ariana Grande.
+The following week, the song jumped at number 38, becoming his second top forty.
+Three weeks later, it reached the top five, peaking at number 2, blocked by "Uptown Funk" by Bruno Mars and Mark Ranson, and becoming the Weeknd's highest-charting song at the time, before being surpassed by "Starboy" (2016) with Daft Punk next year, which topped the French Singles Chart.
+The song was later certified gold by the SNEP for over 75,000 units sold.